JonnyNL/FSNLQuest/README.md

 **Password**: _create_

 Purpose for this account is to show the functionality of the stats menu for created quests, and showcase the deletion of quests.
+# CSS
+Thanks to Tyler Stuckless for the CSS for the quest cards for features, upcoming and user quests!
 # _Functionalities_

 # Login Screen